ayixon/RaPDTool/README.md

 RaPDTool pipeline it is written in python, it used several C scripts and the dependencies mentioned.
 For greater convenience/ease of installing rapdtools, we use the Singularity container platform to build an image with the complete environment (Tools and databases) needed to run RapdTool.

-so, you need to install "Singularity"
+so, you only need to install "Singularity"

   $ conda install -c conda-forge singularity

-and download Singularity images.
+and download Singularity images (## figshare URL...).

 # Usage: